sabertoothmax/Automatic-Azan-Quran-On-Echo/README.md

 Go to Youtube, search for azan and quran videos.
 Convert them to MP3 using something like: https://www.easymp3converter.com/.

+Cut the audio files to the desired recitation duration using something like https://mp3cut.net/

 Fix gains of all audio files in directory using something like: http://mp3gain.sourceforge.net/

 Adjusting gain will ensure that all files play with same volume level